-Clive Bowsher joined Abbey in October 2017 as a part time minister.
+Clive Bowsher joined Abbey in October 2017 as an Assistant Minister.
 He was a university lecturer before training for ministry at London Seminary and Toronto Baptist Seminary.
-Clive is passionate about knowing Christ and seeing God’s Word and Spirit change hearts and lives.
-With the rest of his week, he is currently writing a book on biblical theology for IVP called "Life in the Son".
+Clive is passionate about knowing Christ, and seeing God’s Spirit and Word change hearts and lives.
+With the rest of his week he was, until recently, completing a book on biblical theology for IVP called "Life in the Son".
 He will be ministering full-time at Abbey from 1 September 2019.
 He enjoys spending time with his wife Kerstin and young son, and sport of most kinds.